 At All Souls, Joe's role allows him to collaborate with church leaders and our talented musicians as we seek to sing and play music that is theologically sound, culturally connected, and historically rooted.

 Molly Madden was born and raised in the suburbs of Chicago where she lived until she enrolled at the University of Illinois in 2006.
 There she earned degrees in General Music Education and Harp Performance, which she uses today in her “day job” as a freelancing musician and private harp instructor.
-Molly and her husband Joe currently live in Savoy and are expecting their first child this winter.
+Molly and her husband Joe currently live in Savoy with their son Simon.

 The daughter of a computer programmer, Molly’s parents nurtured her childhood interests of web and graphic design from a young age, and she is grateful to be able to use those abilities to serve her All Souls family.